HelderRuben/CSD2/CSD2b/synthSong/REFLECTION.md

 4. PLAN MY TRIPS (:
 Maybe it's not a good idea to go to South-Africa on the day of the deadline, I can see that now...

+## FINAL REFLECTION: THE CODE WORKSSSS

+I noticed that i had something in comments that shouln't have been, so the sound works now!!
+I added RM.
+Still no user input for FM or RM, but that's how it is..